225 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 223 Beacon to the east and 227 Beacon to the west.

 The Grays continued to live at 225 Beacon during the 1883-1884 winter season, but moved thereafter to a new home they had built at 293 Beacon.

 In January of 1887, Elizabeth Iasigi married Dr. James Dwight.
 On January 22, 1887, Eulalie and Mary Iasigi transferred their interest in 225 to Elizabeth Dwight and moved to The Kensington (northeast corner of Boylston and Exeter).
 The Dwights made 225 Beacon their home.
+They also maintained a home in Woods Hole and then, by the early 1900s, in Barnstable.

 James Dwight died in July of 1917.
-Elizabeth Dwight continued to live at 225 Beacon in 1919, but during the 1919-1920 winter season she was living in Brookline and 225 Beacon was the home of real estate investor Stephen Westcott Sleeper and his wife Eliza Harriet (Cushing) Sleeper.
+Elizabeth Dwight continued to live at 225 Beacon in 1919, but during the 1919-1920 winter season she was living in Brookline and 225 Beacon was the home of real estate investor Stephen Westcott Sleeper and his wife Elisa Harriet (Cushing) Sleeper.
 They previously had lived at 336 Beacon, and moved back there by the 1920-1921 season.

 Elizabeth Dwight was once again living at 225 Beacon during the 1920-1921 winter season, but moved soon thereafter to Brookline.